 The trends in changes of broad land-cover classes per district municipality can be further disaggregated to more detailed land-cover classes (provided in Stats SA, 2020).
-Some of the key findings are distilled for land-cover classes that are of particular social or economic interest, by drawing together findings from across the different spatial scales of analysis (national, provincial and district municipality) and across all levels of the land-cover hierarchy (broad, main and detailed land-cover classes).
+Some of the key findings are distilled for land-cover classes that are of particular social or economic interest, by drawing together findings from across the different spatial scales of analysis (national, provincial and district municipality) and across all levels of the land-cover classes).